ShaozheLi123/Shaozheli.github.io/README.md

 * JavaScript: I want to try to follow the JavaScript Beginner Tutorial to learn. <a href="https://htmldog.com/guides/javascript/beginner/"> htmldog.javascript</a>

 * HTML2: I want to check the remain HTML learning page to try to get more way to modify the webpage. <a href="https://marksheet.io/html-tables.html"> marksheet.html</a>

+* <strong>Change Log List (Milestone2):</strong>

+* JacaScript: I tried the follow last week's dog page, and change it to my type.
+Learned the basic of the javascript (variable and function).